-Draft Version -(Highly confidential-not for circulation) NATIONAL POLICY ON ICT IN SCHOOL EDUCATION Note Responses Here...
-8.3.2 Capacity building for Vocational Education and Training (VET) Professional training of all teachers and trainers, focused on implementation of ICT based teaching-learning practices in VET, will be organized.
-Note Responses Here...
-8.3.3 Capacity building of School Principals in ICTs The States will see to building capacity of school principals in ICTs as pivotal leaders to ensure educationally sound, well-planned and sustainable ICT-integration plans.
-Capacity building should not focus only on ability to make sustainable ICT-integration plans Vocational education is a highly complex subject and needs the expertise of educationists who have worked for a reasonable period in that area, the treatment in the policy document tends to be simplistic.
-Note Responses Here...
+8.3.2 Capacity building for Vocational Education and Training (VET)

+Professional training of all teachers and trainers, focused on implementation of ICT based teaching-learning practices in VET, will be organized.

+8.3.3 Capacity building of School Principals in ICTs

+The States will see to building capacity of school principals in ICTs as pivotal leaders to ensure educationally sound, well-planned and sustainable ICT-integration plans.